fidaear/OnwayFinalV/OnWay-imad/readme.txt

-Hi Teacher, i hope you are doing well to start our project OnWay you have to follow those instructions:
+ i hope you are doing well to start our project OnWay you have to follow those instructions:

 first you will need to start local development server using this command : php artisan serve